The Weyl Curvature Tensor, Cotton-York Tensor and Gravitational Waves: A covariant consideration

 Although we know that the definition of gravitational radiation is dependent on the space-time slicing, it is tempting to ask if this is generic to models that admit similar slicing.
-In particular, is the non-vanishing of 3-Cotton-York tensor a good indicator of the existence of gravitational waves in a model?
-Other analyses of the 3-Cotton-York tensor in relation to gravitational radiation have been done in \cite{Lukash, Wainright, Berger, ThesisHenk, Hehl}.
-The need to investigate whether or not the algebraic structure of the 3-Cotton-York tensor is related to the nature of the gravitational waves was pointed out in \cite{Wainright}.
-This article is part of these investigations.
+In particular, is the non-vanishing of Cotton-York tensor an indicator of the existence of gravitational waves in a model?
+Other analyses of the Cotton-York tensor in relation to gravitational radiation have been done in \cite{Lukash, Wainright, Berger, ThesisHenk}.
+The need to investigate whether or not the algebraic structure of the Cotton-York tensor is related to the nature of the gravitational waves was pointed out in \cite{Wainright}.
+This article is a part of these investigations.
+We use the 1+3 covariant approach to general relativity and cosmology, which date back to the 50s \cite{heck, Ray}.